-POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE & CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS Cherwell Local Plan 2011 - 2031 Part 1 BSC 4: Housing Mix The policy sets out the Council's requirements for a mix of housing on new developments.
-The NPPF requires the size, type and tenure of housing needed for different groups in the community should be assessed and reflected in planning policies.
-The policy is generally consistent with the NPPF.
-The policy continues to be effective in securing a mix of housing in new developments.
-Exact housing mix is site specific and is dependent on factors such as location, site constraints and local need.
-The policy is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
-The emerging Local Plan Review consider the approach to housing mix to 2040.
-BSC 5: Area Renewal The policy supports area renewal proposals of benefit to the district and is consistent with paragraph 93 of the NPPF.
+POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE AND CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS Cherwell Local Plan 2011 - 2031 Part 1 need.
+This evidence is materially different to that in the SHMA 2014) and alters the circumstances under which the Council negotiates the housing mix of development proposals.
+Although HENA 2022 provides updated evidence materially different to that in the SHMA 2014.
+The policy continues to be effective in securing a mix of housing in new developments. - Exact housing mix is site specific and is dependent on factors such as location, site constraints and local need.
+The emerging Local Plan Review will consider the approach to housing mix to 2040.
+BSC 5: Area Renewal The policy supports area renewal proposals of benefit to the district and is consistent with paragraph 9493 of the NPPF.
 It continues to perform a useful function in delivering the requirements of the NPPF and addressing local issues.
 The Council's AMR does not identify any significant issues with the effectiveness of the policy.
 The Council's Brighter Futures programme continues, and an annual report is available.
 The policy is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
 The emerging Local Plan Review will consider the approach to area renewal to 2040.
 BSC 6: Travelling Communities The policy sets out the Council's requirements for pitches to meet the needs of gypsy and travellers.
 The NPPF explains that the housing needed for different groups in the community including travellers should be assessed and reflected in planning policy.
-'Planning Policy for Traveller Sites' sets out how travellers' housing needs should be assessed for those covered by the definition in Annex 1 of that document.
-The Policy is generally consistent with the NPPF.
-The Council's AMR does not identify any significant issues with the effectiveness of the policy.
+'Planning Policy for Traveller Sites' sets out how travellers' The Council's AMR does not identify any significant issues with the effectiveness of the policy.
 At 31 March 2020, the total supply of Gypsy and Traveller pitches was 65.
-The AMR explains that since the adoption of the Local Plan Part 1, a Gypsy, Traveller and Travelling Show people Accommodation Assessment (GTAA) for Cherwell, Oxford, South Oxfordshire and Vale of White Horse Councils was published in June 2017.
-It identifies a new objective assessment of need for each authority based on the definitions of Gypsies and Travellers The policy is generally consistent with the NPPF.
-However the needs arising from the 2017 GTAA will need to be considered.
+The Council's AMR explains that since the adoption of the Local Plan Part 1, a The policy is generally consistent with the NPPF.
+However the needs arising from the 2017 GTAA and any new evidence of need will need to be considered.
 The emerging Local Plan Review will consider the approach to travelling communities to 2040.